 Reference Rate Reform - In March 2020, the FASB issued ASU 2020-04.
 Reference Rate Reform (Topic 848) - Facilitation of the Effects of Reference Rate Reform on Financial Reporting.
 This ASU provides optional expedients and exceptions for applying U.S. GAAP to contract modifications and hedging relationships, subject to meeting certain criteria, that reference LIBOR or another rate that is expected to be discontinued.
 The amendments in the guidance are optional and effective for all entities as of March 12, 2020 through December 31, 2022.
+In October 2022, the FASB Board voted to amend the sunset date of ASU 2020-04 to December 31, 2024.
 The Company is currently evaluating the impact of this new guidance on its consolidated financial statements and related disclosures and does not expect this guidance to have a material effect on its consolidated financial statements.